 RCA Associates, Inc. has been working with clients to deal with regulatory and jurisdictional issues for over 20 years.
-Anytime a project has the potential to impact any stream channel or wetland that meet the criteria as Waters of the US (WoUS) or Waters of the State (WoS), the appropriate agencies must be contacted, and applicable permits must be obtained.
+Firstly, anytime a project has the potential to impact any stream channel or wetland that meet the criteria as Waters of the US (WoUS) or Waters of the State (WoS), the appropriate agencies must be contacted, and most importantly, must obtain the applicable permits.
 The following information breaks down each agency and their level of jurisdiction as it relates to completing projects that will have an impact on waterways.
 Links to each of these agencies websites are also provided.

 Streambed Alteration Agreements (1602)